enze-chen/mi-book-2021/_sources/week_2/08/proposals.md

 Writing a proposal will also help you get a sense of what needs to be accomplished in what sequence, and what pain points might be encountered along the way.
 Our hope is that by writing a short proposal, you will gain clarity on:

-- The specific steps you need take towards answering your research question.
+- The specific steps you need take for your project.
 - What steps are easier and what steps are harder.
 - How your approach fits into the bigger picture (e.g., what are the [_broader impacts_](https://www.nsf.gov/od/oia/special/broaderimpacts/)).

+Your proposal will _not_ be graded, but **we will give constructive feedback** to help support you in your research—and in order to do that effectively, we need to understand your thinking. 🙂